HeidiSeibold/publishing-utopia/reproducible-research-vision-geoinformatics.md

 We expect Open Methods and Open Code to follow suit within the next years  &#8212; again, change will take time.

 _Are Open practices prevalent?_

 No, not yet, despite the [large](https://doi.org/10.7554/eLife.16800) [number](https://doi.org/10.1186/s13059-015-0850-7) [of](https://doi.org/10.1371/journal.pone.0230416) [benefits](https://doi.org/10.1109/MSP.2009.932122) (watch out, that's one paper link per word and many _carrots_ for you!).
 However, software publications (e.g., [JOSS](joss.theoj.org/) and [JORS](https://openresearchsoftware.metajnl.com/)), data publications, [software](https://ropensci.org/) [review](https://www.pyopensci.org/), [open peer review](https://en.wikipedia.org/wiki/Open_peer_review), and not the least [preprints](https://en.wikipedia.org/wiki/Preprint) and [prereviews](https://www.prereview.org/) have jump started academia's catch up with digitisation in the last years.
 Scientists themselves have the power to push these changes further as [individuals, community members, and holders of offices](https://peerj.com/articles/5072/#discussion).
 Across these stellar examples and new ways to enhance science cut many challenges on [software sustainability](https://doi.org/10.12688/f1000research.23224.1), [data and software citation](https://doi.org/10.1007/978-3-319-96418-8_34), et cetera.
-This is where turn to _money_, _carrots_, and _sticks_: only if funders and evaluators (job boards, reviewers) recognise benefits of transparency and reproducibility will the requirements and rewards be put into place to educate, promote, fund, and eventually demand higher standards on openness.
+This is where we turn to _money_, _carrots_, and _sticks_: only if funders and evaluators (job boards, reviewers) recognise benefits of transparency and reproducibility will the requirements and rewards be put into place to educate, promote, fund, and eventually demand higher standards on openness.

 _So what's the golden technology that saves us?_